29 Apr Asshats Steal Your Jet Fuel

 Once you’ve written everything down I want you to share it with me on my Facebook Fan Page, either on my wall or in a direct message.
 Or you can leave your responses in the comments below and I will give you my relationship sensei pearls of wisdom, young Grasshoppers.

 If you think this post is helpful please share it with the buttons below!
-And if you haven’t already you might want to Opt-In to my 2 X Month Newsletter! or book a one-on-one coaching session with me today!
+And if you haven’t already you might want to Opt-In to my Newsletter!

 “The first step toward change is awareness.
 The second step is acceptance.” — Nathaniel Branden, psychologist